particle-iot/docs/src/content/getting-started/cloud/logic.md

 To create a Logic Function from scratch, select the template that matches the type of trigger you want:

-- Event-triggered function: Start with a clean Logic Function that triggers from an event.
+- Event-triggered function: Start with a blank Logic Function that triggers from an event.
-- Scheduled function: Start with a clean Logic Function that triggers on a schedule.
+- Scheduled function: Start with a blank Logic Function that triggers on a schedule.

 ### Creating a Logic Function from a template